Live Calci Worms: DEFRA-Approved

 The truth is, dried and processed insects like mealworms are a no-go for our feathery friends, according to DEFRA.
 They say, “Dried terrestrial invertebrates (insects) and processed animal proteins (PAPs) of insect origin cannot be used in farm animal feed or treats, like hen treats.”
 But before your beak turns blue, don’t panic!
 The “bug ban” doesn’t extend to live insects.

 Our dedicated co-founder, Paul, reached out to DEFRA for some real-deal clarification.
-And in return, he received a clear-as-day letter stating that feeding live insects to hens is absolutely LEGAL.
+In return, he received a clear-as-day letter stating that feeding live insects to hens is absolutely LEGAL.

-The Legal Lowdown: Live Insect Treats Get the Green Light
+The Legal Lowdown: Green Light for Live Insects

 In DEFRA’s reply, they shared, “The TSE regulations prohibit the use of dead insects in animal feed… This ban does not apply to live insects, insect fats, and oils.”
 So, our darling hens won’t be going protein-peckish after all!

 Live insects are officially catalogued as “live terrestrial invertebrates, in all their life stages” (EU Regulation 68/2013).
-This means they’re given the go-ahead in your backyard chicken buffet, provided they meet the animal-by-products and TSE regulations, which we make sure they do and we have written confirmation from DEFRA that ECOnourish is compliant!
+This means they’re given the go-ahead in your backyard chicken buffet, provided they meet the animal by-products and TSE regulations, which we make sure they do.
+We have written confirmation from DEFRA that ECOnourish is compliant!

-We are also registered with our local authority Trading Standards Office (TSO) as an animal feed business.
+We are also registered with our local authority Trading Standards Office (TSO), as an animal feed business.
 Robust legislation Engrained in animal feed law is the overarching requirement that animal feed must be safe to be marketed or fed to animals.
 TSOs are responsible for enforcing this law.
-And we are TSO inspected and approved.
-So, your chickens can indulge in their favourite live insect treats without a worry.
+And we are TSO-inspected and approved.
+So your chickens can indulge in their favourite live insect treats without worry.